What is a Personal Guarantee?

-- The main reason that lenders ask for personal guarantee is to ensure security to the amount being lent and further is also gives them an added level of assurance and comfort that the borrower shall pay the loan amount duly on time.
+- The main reason that lenders ask for a personal guarantee is to ensure security to the amount being lent and further it also gives them an added level of assurance and comfort that the borrower shall pay the loan amount duly on time.

 - It helps them make sure that the borrowers are committed to making the repayments and shall not take any undue advantage or utilise the loan amount in any unwanted and unnecessary ways.

-- For the borrower, a personal guarantee may help businesses fetch loans which may not have been possible earlier or get a bigger loan amount sanctioned.
+- For the borrower, a personal guarantee may help businesses fetch loans that may not have been possible earlier or get a bigger loan amount sanctioned.

 - For the lender, this will give him an assurance that the money shall be repaid, in case of any defaults and that his money is totally secured.